 The occasional sick roommate is a fact of campus life.
 Students should stay away from their sick roommate as much as possible and practice good hygiene and other preventative measures such as keeping their room clean and not sharing food and drink.

 Students should remain in their rooms until 24 hours after their fever has gone away without the use of fever-reducing medications such as Tylenol.

 Students with medical conditions need to take special care to prevent illness.
-They should take precautions, such as getting seasonal and H1N1 flu shots, and have a specialist in the area who can treat their condition.
+They should take precautions, such as getting COVID-19 and seasonal flu shots, and have a specialist in the area who can treat their condition.
 If a student with a medical condition doesn't feel well, they should contact the Campus Health Center at (831) 582-3965.